EPA to limit toxic 'forever chemicals' in drinking water

 The proposal would set strict limits of 4 parts per trillion, the lowest level that can be reliably measured, for two common types of PFAS compounds called PFOA and PFOS.
 In addition, the EPA wants to regulate the combined amount of four other types of PFAS.
 Water providers will have to monitor for PFAS.

-The public will have a chance to comment, and the agency can make changes before issuing a final rule, which is expected by the end of the year.
-Water providers will have time to adjust.
+The public will have a chance to comment, and the agency can make changes before issuing a final rule, expected by the end of the year.

-The Association of State Drinking Water Administrators said the proposal is "a step in the right direction" but compliance will be challenging.
-Despite available federal money, "significant rate increases will be required for most of the systems" that must remove PFAS, the group said Tuesday.
+The Association of State Drinking Water Administrators called the proposal “a step in the right direction” but said compliance will be challenging.
+Despite available federal money, “significant rate increases will be required for most of the systems” that must remove PFAS, the group said Tuesday.

 Environmental and public health advocates have called for federal regulation of PFAS chemicals for years.
 Over the last decade, the EPA has repeatedly strengthened its protective, voluntary health thresholds for the chemicals but has not imposed mandatory limits on water providers.